mikeorr/WebHelpers2/docs/index.rst

 The name was changed to avoid breaking applications that depend on the 1.x API but are not formally pinned to it.

-*This documentation is in flux.
-It may not fully reflect changes since 1.3, and it may have internal inconsistencies.*

 **WebHelpers2** narrows the focus to a core set of utilities that are most widely used, relevant to the new Pyramid framework, and easiest to maintain and port to Python 3.
 In particular it keeps the HTML builder and HTML tag functions,